Greek fire: Projectors

 Another, possibly first-hand, account of the use of Greek fire comes from the 11th-century Yngvars saga víðförla, in which the Viking Ingvar the Far-Travelled faces ships equipped with Greek fire weapons:

-[They] began blowing with smiths’ bellows at a furnace in which there was fire and there came from it a great din.
+[They] began blowing with smiths' bellows at a furnace in which there was fire and there came from it a great din.
 There stood there also a brass [or bronze] tube and from it flew much fire against one ship, and it burned up in a short time so that all of it became white ashes...

-The account, albeit embellished, corresponds with many of the characteristics of Greek fire known from other sources, such as a loud roar that accompanied its discharge.
-These two texts are also the only two sources that explicitly mention that the substance was heated over a furnace before being discharged; although the validity of this information is open to question, modern reconstructions have relied upon them.
+The account, albeit embellished, corresponds with many of the characteristics of Greek fire known from other sources, such as a roar that accompanied its discharge.
+These two texts are also the only sources that explicitly state that the substance was heated over a furnace before being discharged; although the validity of this information is open to question, modern reconstructions have relied on them.